Mikej81/bigip_to_xc_faq/docs/source/index.rst

 Troubleshooting
 ===============

+In some cases, for troubleshooting, I can help to turn off XC Default Error Messages and allow errors directly from the Upstream.

 403 Errors
 ----------

-* csrf_origin_mismatch: If CSRF is enabled we compare the value of origin header against a list of allowed domains.
+* **csrf_origin_mismatch**: If CSRF is enabled we compare the value of origin header against a list of allowed domains.
   If origin is not there WAF blocks the request.
 Check how the POST or PUT requests are being sent.

  - Is the Origin or Referer header set? else, a CSRF violation woud be seen.